thiagobien/ACL/workshop/08_Production_Deployments/2_Configure_istio_components/README.md

     (bastion)$ curl https://{environmentID}.live.dynatrace.com/api/v1/deployment/installer/agent/connectioninfo?Api-Token={paas-token}
     ```

-    The output you get will loke something like this.
+    The output you get will look something like this.
 The list of `communcationEndpoints` is what we need in the next step.

     ```
     {